Clean Harbors Earnings Call Transcripts

 -

-Q3 delivered strong revenue and margin growth, led by Environmental Services and Field Services, while SKSS faced late-quarter pricing and inventory challenges.
-2024 guidance was revised lower for SKSS and free cash flow, but the outlook for 2025 remains positive, supported by new capacity and robust demand.
+Q3 delivered strong revenue and Adjusted EBITDA growth, led by robust ES segment performance and successful integration of acquisitions, while SKSS faced late-quarter pricing and demand headwinds.
+2024 guidance was revised lower for SKSS and free cash flow, but the outlook for 2025 remains positive, supported by new capacity and regulatory tailwinds.

 -